A: Anyone who meets the eligibility requirements for the CDE examination (www.ncbde.org)

 A: At this time, the Diabetes Education and Management Program does not include a clinical component.
 If a student needs diabetes education work experience, we encourage them to connect with the mentorship program put together jointly by the American Association of Diabetes Educators, the National Certification Board for Diabetes Educators and the American Diabetes Association: www.ncbde.org

 Q: Does the program count toward the BC-ADM?

 A: We have been working closely with the American Association of Diabetes Educators.
 As of March, 2012, AADE has indicated that the Teachers College MS in Diabetes Education and Management meets the requirement of a masters degree for BC-ADM eligibility.

 Q: Is the Diabetes Education and Management Program accredited?

 A: Our program is offered by the department of Health & Behavior Studies at Teachers College Columbia University.
-Teachers College is accredited by Middles States Commission on Higher Education.
+Teachers College is accredited by Middle States Commission on Higher Education.
 Program accreditation is conferred by the professional organization relevant to the program.
 Because the professional organization for diabetes educators (American Association of Diabetes Educators) does not currently offer accreditation, our program, itself, is not accredited.
 We are working closely with AADE on this matter.